 The executive club lounge here is excellent with great food and excellent service, it is comparable to Ritz-Carlton club lounges within America and the setting and food and drink is impressive.
 Located on the 6th floor and with those lovely floor-to-ceiling windows, this lounge is big with loads of seating.

-In the morning, the breakfast has a large selection of cold and hot items plus you can order hot items from the menu, such as eggs any style, sausages and bacon, hash browns and grilled tomatoes etc.
+In the morning, breakfast has a large selection of cold and hot items plus you can order hot items from the menu, such as eggs any style, sausages and bacon, hash browns and grilled tomatoes, etc.

 4. Sheraton Hanoi Hotel